liqingy5/distributed-system-projects/project3/README.md

 ## Set up Clusters

-Enter each distributed system's direcotry and follow the instruction to set up the environment, then run the python script for testing
+Enter each distributed system's direcotry and follow the instructions to set up the cluster, then run the python script for testing

+## Run tests

+Enter `./go-ycsb` directory and follow the instructions to run tests